flox/flox/cli/flox/doc/flox-uninstall.md

 ## Remove Options

 `<packages>`
-:   The install IDs of the packages to remove.
+:   The install IDs or package path of the packages to remove.
+    If the manifest contains both an install ID and a pacakge with matching package path, the install ID takes precedence.
+    If the same pacakge path is installed under different install IDs, an error is returned.
+    A package path can optionally contain the original version constraint.

 ```{.include}
 ./include/environment-options.md